malach-it/boruta_auth/guides/provider_integration.md

   end
 ```

-After that, you'll be able to generate controllers in order to expose Oauth and OpenID Connect core specifications endpoints and database migrations to persist required clients, scopes and tokens needed by your newly created provider.
+After that, you'll be able to generate controllers in order to expose Oauth and OpenID Connect core specifications endpoints and database migrations to persist required clients, scopes, and tokens needed by your newly created provider.

 ```sh
 ~> mix do deps.get, boruta.gen.migration, ecto.migrate, boruta.gen.controllers
 ```

-It will print the remaining steps to have the provider up and running as described in [documentation](https://patatoid.gitlab.io/boruta_auth/Mix.Tasks.Boruta.Gen.Controllers.html).
+It will print the remaining steps to have the provider up and running as described in the [documentation](https://patatoid.gitlab.io/boruta_auth/Mix.Tasks.Boruta.Gen.Controllers.html).
 From there we will skip the testing part which uses Mox in order to mock Boruta and focus tests on the application layer.

 ## 3. Configure Boruta